 TMJ treatment can include dental procedures to align the teeth and ease pressure on the jaws.

 We believe a balanced bite can relieve TMJ pain.
-If you have TMJ symptoms like headaches, facial pain, hearing or vision problems, neck pain or back pain and have not found a solution, call your Arlington Heights dentist for a consultation to discuss TMJ and see if jaw joint problems may be the source of your problem.
+If you have TMJ symptoms like headaches, facial pain, hearing or vision problems, neck pain or back pain and have not found a solution, call us for a consultation to discuss TMJ and see if jaw joint problems may be the source of your problem.